-House Government Operations Committee clears EPA elevation bill (HR 3425) for floor action-On November 4 the House Government on May 4.
-Provisions of the House bill would

-Operations Committee cleared a bill to elevate the EPA to Cabinet level status.
-The Senate passed a similar bill (\$171)
+House Government Operations Committee clears EPA elevation bill (HR 3425) for floor action-On November 4 the House Government Operations Committee cleared a bill to elevate the EPA to Cabinet level status.
+The Senate passed a similar bill (S 171) on May 4.